lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Testing/Jest/jest_matchers.md

 #### **expect.stringContaining()**
 <br>

-* check if parameter is substring of string
+- checks if parameter is substring of string

 <br>